 Local farmers value the land and actively work to keep it healthy — it’s the source of their livelihood and they are accountable to their neighbors and community!
-Supporting our local food system keeps land in farm and allows you to do your part to sustain a healthy environment for current and future generations.
+Supporting our local food system helps to sustain a healthy environment for current and future generations.

-It’s no secret that warehouse proliferation and housing developments in the Lehigh Valley are huge issues we should all be concerned about.
-Our best soils are being dug up and shipped away, while at the same time we deal with increased truck traffic (and the roads/infrastructure costs associated with it), lower air quality, flooding, “hot zones” and other factors that contribute significantly to climate change.
+It’s no secret that warehouse proliferation and housing developments in the Lehigh Valley are causing some major issues for our local environments and communities.
+Our best soils are being dug up and shipped away, while at the same time, we deal with increased truck traffic (and the roads/infrastructure costs associated with it), lower air quality, flooding, “hot zones”, and other factors that contribute significantly to climate change.

 The takeaway: Consumers have an enormous power to leverage and demand a more sustainable food system.
 The choices we make about the food we eat directly impact other people and the environment.
 Supporting the local food system means supporting transparency and accountability in how land is used in the Lehigh Valley.
 It means prioritizing the long-term health of our communities, rather than prioritizing short-term corporate profit.